-Daniel McGee advises manufacturers, distributors, and suppliers of tobacco products, including cigars, e-vapor, hookah, and nicotine, as well as cannabis, hemp, and cannabinoid (CBD) products by federal agencies such as the U.S. Food and Drug Administration (FDA), as well as on matters of state law compliance.
+Daniel McGee advises manufacturers, distributors, and suppliers of tobacco products, including cigars, e-vapor, hookah, and nicotine, as well as cannabis, hemp, and cannabinoid (CBD) products, on regulations by federal agencies such as the U.S. Food and Drug Administration (FDA), as well as on matters of state law compliance.

 With respect to his Tobacco and E-Vapor practice, Daniel advises companies on compliance with the requirements of FDA, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Alcohol and Tobacco Tax and Trade Bureau (TTB), the Federal Trade Commission (FTC), as well as state and local authorities.
 Daniel is well versed on the Family Smoking Prevention and Tobacco Act, as well as FDA’s “Deeming Rule,” having assisted multinational corporations before, during, and after these industry-changing regulatory events.
 Among other things, Daniel counsels clients on preparing submissions such as premarket tobacco product applications (PMTAs), tobacco product master files (TPMFs), and substantial equivalence (SE) reports.
 He also assists clients in responding to FDA marketing denial orders, by developing corrective action plans in response to warning letters issued by the Agency.
 Additionally, Daniel’s vast experience serves him well in advising on labeling and warning statement requirements for covered tobacco products and their packaging.
 When necessary, Daniel consults with Keller and Heckman’s in-house scientists to strategize on analytical and stability testing, scientific literature reviews, age-verification procedures, and environmental assessments to address potential safety and health concerns.
 Daniel also advises clients on the Prevent All Cigarette Trafficking (PACT) Act and state law compliance, including licensing.

-- Developed cost effective and actionable legal strategies to address local, state, and federal compliance issues and regulatory challenges on behalf of clients, including state registrations, the Prevent All Cigarettes Tracking Act (PACT Act), and addressing local, state, and federal administrative matters impacting the taxation and salability of tobacco and hemp products
+- Developed cost-effective and actionable legal strategies to address local, state, and federal compliance issues and regulatory challenges on behalf of clients, including state registrations, the Prevent All Cigarettes Tracking Act (PACT Act), and addressing local, state, and federal administrative matters impacting the taxation and salability of tobacco and hemp products

 - Phi Alpha Delta